-A standard pour is what is typically provided to guests at bars and restaurants when liquor, wine, or champagne is ordered.
+A standard pour is what is typically provided to guests at bars and restaurants when liquor or champagne is ordered.
 Its size depends on the type of alcohol and drink ordered.
-It’s typically 1.5 fluid ounces for 80 proof liquor, 5 fluid ounces for wine, and 4 fluid ounces for champagne.
+It’s typically 1.5 fluid ounces for 80 proof liquor and 4 fluid ounces for champagne.

 How Many Ounces Is a Standard Pour of Liquor?

 Also, if you order a drink neat or on the rocks, you’ll get a rocks pour.
-Which is a good upselling opportunity as a bartender, by the way.
+This is also a good way to practice how to upset, Which is a good way to practice how to upsell, by the way.

 What Is a Standard Rocks Pour?